 The status of all regulations adopted in the radiation control program or other generic legally binding requirements since the last IMPEP review, as well as the status of any regulations currently in the rulemaking process, should be determined.

 The principle reviewer should complete as much of the work to determine the status of the Agreement State’s rules prior to the on-site portion of the review.
-This work should be coordinated with the State Regulation Review Coordinator (SRRC), State Agreements and Industrial Safety Branch (SAISB), Division of Materials Safety and State Agreements (DMSSA).
+This work should be coordinated with the State Regulation Review Coordinator (SRRC), Agreement State Programs Branch (ASPB), Division of Materials Safety, State, Tribal and Rulemaking Programs (MSTR).

 The status of the State’s regulations and other generic legally binding requirements should be discussed with the appropriate Regional State Agreements Officer (RSAO) and the SRRC.

+The principle reviewer should coordinate with the principle reviewers responsible for other common and non-common performance indicators for the status of the program elements listed in Appendix A of SA-200 that impact the assessment of compatibility and health and safety for the program.

 C. Review Guidelines

-A copy of the SRS for the State from the FSME home page will be included in the IMPEP questionnaire for the State to review, verify as correct, and update the information since the last IMPEP review.
+A copy of the SRS data sheet for the State from the NMSS home page will be included in the IMPEP questionnaire for the State to review, verify as correct, and update the information since the last IMPEP review.

 Information from the IMPEP questionnaire on legislation, regulations, legally binding requirements and other program elements required for compatibility should be used by the principal reviewer as a starting point for discussions with the State.